X

 • Roof Leak CoverageMany Washingtonians deal with constant rain, making roof leaks a common concern.
 Some home warranty plans specifically address roof leak repairs, offering valuable protection for your Washington home.

 • Heating and Air Conditioning (HVAC) CoverageWashington’s weather keeps your HVAC system on its toes.
-A warranty protects against your furnace, air conditioner, and related components breakdowns.
+A warranty protects against breakdowns in your furnace, air conditioner, and related components.

 • Septic System CoverageMany Washington homes rely on septic systems.
 A warranty plan can provide peace of mind by covering repairs for pump failures, removing clogs, or drain field issues.